ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/iron_deficiency/index.rst

 	* - prevalence_total_{severity}_anemia
 	  - Severity-specific prevalence of all anemia
 	  - Sum of all anemia sequelae
+	* - prevalence_c_316
+	  - Prevalence of hemoglobinopathies and hemolytic anemias
+	  - COMO (NOT a most detailed cause)
+	* - prevalence_c_298
+	  - Prevalence of HIV/AIDs
+	  - COMO (NOT a most detailed cause)
+	* - prevalence_c_345
+	  - Prevalence of malaria
+	  - COMO (most detailed cause)

 Then, effect sizes for iron supplementation or fortification interventions as shifts in mean hemoglobin concentrations should be applied only to those who